tahoma2d/tahoma2d_docs/source/toonzscript.rst

 |toonz_script_runscript|

-The ToonzScript file extension is .js, scripts need to be in the ``OpenToonz stuff/library/script`` folder, to be automatically retrieved by opening the Run Script command browser.
+The ToonzScript file extension is .js, scripts need to be in the ``Tahoma stuff/library/script`` folder, to be automatically retrieved by opening the Run Script command browser.

 .. _using_the_script_console: